-Dressage in Bedford, NY, has been home to numerous top dressage horses over the years and whose working-student program has produced some of today's top riders and competitors, the best known of whom is 2008 Olympian Courtney King Dye.
+Dressage Is 4 Everybody Meet Lendon Gray, the 2011 Roemer Foundation/USDF Hall of Fame inductee By Kim Sodt This year's Roemer Foundation/ USDF Hall of Fame inductee is widely known as an advocate for youth and ponies-all equine breeds, actually-in dressage.
+In fact, the best known of her pint-sized partners, the 14.2-hand Connemara-Thoroughbred cross gelding Seldom Seen, has been a Hall of Famer since 2005.
+We're referring, of course, to Olympian Lendon Gray, whose Gleneden Dressage in Bedford, NY, has been home to numerous top dressage horses over the years and whose working-student program has produced some of today's top riders and competitors, the best known of whom is 2008 Olympian Courtney King Dye.
 In recent years, many of the headlines concerning Gray have been about her Dressage4Kids organization and its annual show, Lendon's Youth Dressage Festival, which